andrewpey/vtland/_posts/2021-03-05-logistics-network.md

 {% include img.html src="/assets/posts/logistics-network/1.png" alt="No more wondering if a new customer that just opened falls into the range of your station or not!" %}

-## Mine, warehouse, and device windows
+## Mine, warehouse, and device UI

-All the buildings that historically were missing windows finally got them!
+All the buildings that historically were missing UI finally got it!

 Mine window:
 {% include img.html src="/assets/posts/logistics-network/4.png" %}